iron-software/IronBarcode-Examples/how-to/reading-speed-options/README.md

   </div>
 </div>

-By understanding the trade-offs between different settings, developers can more effectively harness the capabilities of IronBarCode to suit specific operational needs.
+By understanding the trade-offs between different settings, developers can more effectively use IronBarCode to suit specific operational needs.